alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

     .ToList();
 ```

-`Maybe.Map` may invoke its callback zero or one times, while `Result.Map` may invoke it only for a successful value.
-For pure callbacks, those rules only determine which values appear.
-For effectful callbacks, they also determine whether and how often behavior occurs.
+`Maybe.Map` may invoke its callback zero or one times; `Result.Map` invokes it only on success.
+For pure callbacks, that only changes which values appear.
+For effectful callbacks, it also changes whether and how often behavior occurs.

 Now compare an effectful function: